Identification of Inhibitors of Trogocytosis to Treat Cancer

 Background:

-Trogocytosis occurs when a very early stage epithelial cell interacts with an endogenous lymphocyte in a transient manner such that membranes and protein molecules are exchanged.
-At later times they become stable fused cells in which the proteins are expressed in a stable form.
+Trogocytosis occurs when a very early-stage epithelial cell interacts with an endogenous lymphocyte in a transient manner such that membranes and protein molecules are exchanged.
+Later, they become stable fused cells in which the proteins are expressed in a stable form.
 Trogocytosis has been identified as a key factor in the formation of solid tumors, particularly renal clear cell tumors.

 The technology improves upon existing approaches by providing a targeted and efficient screening method for identifying molecules that can inhibit trogocytosis.
 This approach may lead to the development of a drug that can effectively hinder tumor development.
 The improved screening method could also potentially reduce costs and accelerate the drug development process by identifying promising candidates more efficiently.